 - Forest nurseries and gathering of forest products

-Employment was in slow decline between 2005 and 2009 and has since leveled off.
+Employment was in decline between 2005 and 2009 and has since leveled off.
 It is currently varying seasonally in a band between 8,000 and 10,000 jobs.

-Of the 2018 annual average total, 5,711 are employed in the private sector while 3,298 are employed in government.
-Most of the government employment is in federal government at 3,125 while the rest is in state government.
+Of the 2020 annual average total, 5,231 were employed in the private sector while 3,810 were employed in government.
+Most of the government employment is in federal government at 3,640 while the rest is in state government.

 Covered employment is a count of workers covered by Oregon’s unemployment insurance (UI) program.
 Self-employed individuals are generally not included in the program and, therefore, not counted.
 However, the U.S. Census Bureau produces nonemployer statistics.
 A nonemployer business is one that has no paid employees, has annual business receipts of $1,000 or more, and is subject to federal income taxes.
-In addition to covered employment, the forestry and logging industry had 1,544 nonemployers in Oregon in 2017.
-Gross income for these companies was $103 million.
+In addition to covered employment, forestry and logging had 1,543 nonemployers in Oregon in 2018.
+Gross income for these companies was $116 million.
 Although there is no further industry breakout, it is likely that many of these self-employed are involved in timber tract operations and the gathering of forest products.

 Forestry and logging is a highly seasonal industry.
 Employment generally grows throughout the spring and peaks in August.
 Employment often stabilizes for a month or two in the fall before dropping off as winter rains begin.

-The forestry and logging sector is dominated by logging companies, which totaled 636 reporting units and 5,256 employees in 2018.
-The logging industry, with a statewide annual average wage of $50,421 in 2018, pays about the same as the average wage of $53,053 for all industries.
+The largest industry in the forestry and logging subsector is logging, which totaled 600 reporting units and 4,744 employees in 2020.
+The logging industry, with a statewide annual average wage of $53,983 in 2020, pays a little less than the average wage of $59,927 for all industries.
 Major occupations in this industry include loggers, equipment operators, truck drivers, and fallers and buckers.
 Logging shows a similar seasonality to the overall sector, except with less volatility.